acammarat/phtools/phonchar/README.md

 ```

-After the execution the file phchar.dat is created.
+After the execution, the file phchar.dat is created.
 The header of the file contains information about the content.

 ## Example